yuqengo/example-plugin-linter/README.md

 ### Create a Copy of `golangci-lint` that Can Run with Plugins
-(After the PR this will be either the production code or simpler to get hopefully)
+(After the PR this will be either the production code or simpler to get hopefully.
+For now atleast, you must build this locally because it needs code that hasn't been accepted yet.
+Additionally, `golangci-lint` is built with the vendors option, which breaks plugins that have overlapping dependencies, so a vendor-free version of the code must be used)

 1. Download the `i473` branch of https://github.com/dbraley/golangci-lint/tree/i473
 2. From that projects root directy, run `make vendor_free_build`